akleinhesselink/moss_analysis/README.md

-## Computer Code for "Effects of native bryophytes on exotic grass invasion across an environmental gradient"
+# Computer Code for "Effects of native bryophytes on exotic grass invasion across an environmental gradient"

-This directory contains all R scripts necessary to run the simulations and analyses and generate the figures presented in the manuscript.

-### Reproducing analyses
+### Reproducing the analyses:

-The 'code' directory contains all the R scripts.
-The best way to recreate the analyses in the manuscript is to open the moss_analysis.Rproj file in Rstudio.
+Open the moss_analysis.Rproj file in the program Rstudio.
 This will automatically set the working directory appropriately.
-Then run the "code/run_all_scripts.R" file.
+Then run the "code/run_all_scripts.R" from within Rstudio.
 Alternatively, one can set the working directory manually to the "moss_analysis" folder containing the code, data, figures, and output folders.
 Then run the "run_all_scripts.R" file.

-### File details
+### Files

-1. run_all_scripts.R
+#### 1. data/species_info.csv

+> Comma seperated value file containing information on the vascular plant species in the observational data.
+Species names and origin information taken from the Jepson Flora: http://ucjeps.berkeley.edu/eflora/

+> #### Data Fields:
+- origin:  native or exotic.
+Classify each species as either being native to the Bodega Bay dune community or non-native (exotic).
+- species: four letter abbreviation used for identifying species.
+The four letters correspond to the first two letters of the genus and the first two letters of the species.
+- full_name:  latin binomial taxon name.

+#### 2. data/vulpia_data.csv

+>Comma seperated value file containing demographic data for Vulpia from moss removal experiment.
+Each row represents data from one experimental patch.

+> #### Data Fields:
+- block: block group 1 - 18
+- position: position on the environmental gradient, "SE" or "NW"
+- treatment: moss patch treatment, "MC" = Moss Covered, "MR" = Moss Removed, "BC" = Bare Sand
+- final_count: final number of surviving plants in each experimental patch
+- infls: total number of inflorescences produced by all surviving plants in each patch.
+- total_mass_mg: total aboveground oven dried biomass (mg) of all surviving plants in each experimental patch.
+- mass_per_plant_mg: average mass per surviving plant, (total_mass_mg/final_count)

+#### 3. data/brid_data.csv

+>Comma seperated value file  containing demographic data for Bromus from moss removal experiment.
+Each row represents data from one experimental patch.

+> #### Data Fields:
+- block: block group 1 - 18
+- position: position on the environmental gradient, "SE" or "NW"
+- treatment: moss patch treatment, "MC" = Moss Covered, "MR" = Moss Removed, "BC" = Bare Sand
+- final_count: final number of surviving plants in each experimental patch
+- infls: total number of inflorescences produced by all surviving plants in each patch.
+- total_mass_mg: total aboveground oven dried biomass (mg) of all surviving plants in each experimental patch.
+- mass_per_plant_mg: average mass per surviving plant, (total_mass_mg/final_count)

+#### 4. data/moss_cover.csv

+>Comma seperated value file containing observational point intercept data on moss and plant cooccurence across the gradient.

+> #### Data Fields:
+- transect: position in (m) towards the NW on the environmental gradient
+- point: sampling point along transect, 1 - 25
+- cover_category: category for cover at sampled point: "bare", "moss", "ericameria" or "lupine".
+Points marked lupine and Ericameria fell within these dominant shrub species at this site.
+- species: four letter species code for vascular plant intersected at sampled point.
+"0" if no plant was sampled at that point.

+#### 5. code/run_all_scripts.R

-  Runs all the data analysis and plotting scripts in the correct order.
+> Runs all the data analysis and plotting scripts in the correct order.

-2. moss_theme.R
+#### 6. code/moss_theme.R

-  plotting parameters for ggplot2 plots
+> Plotting parameters for ggplot2 plots

-3. point_intercept_analysis.R
+#### 7. code/point_intercept_analysis.R

-  Perform analyses and plot observational point intercept data.
+> Perform analyses and plot observational point intercept data.

-4. moss_removal_analysis.R
+#### 8. code/moss_removal_analysis.R

-  Perform analysis of experimental moss removal data.
+> Perform analysis of experimental moss removal data.

-5. moss_removal_experiment_figures.R
+#### 9. code/moss_removal_experiment_figures.R

-  Generate figure showing response of annual grasses to moss removal across stress gradient.
+> Generate figure showing response of annual grasses to moss removal across stress gradient.

-6. point_intercept_tables.Rmd
+#### 10. code/point_intercept_tables.Rmd

-  Generate summary statistics tables and summarize the statistcal tests for observational data.
-Saves output as a word document.
+> Generate summary statistics tables and summarize the statistcal tests for observational data.
+Saves output as a PDF document.
 Requires that the previous scripts have been run.

-7. experiment_tables.Rmd
+#### 11. code/experiment_tables.Rmd

-  Generate summary statistics tables and summarize the statistcal tests for experimental data.
-Saves output as a word document.
+> Generate summary statistics tables and summarize the statistcal tests for experimental data.
+Saves output as a PDF document.
 Requires that the previous scripts have been run.

-8. species_info.csv

-  Comma seperated value file containing information on the vascular plant species in the observational data.

-9. vulpia_data.csv

-   Comma seperated value file containing demographic data for Vulpia from moss removal experiment.

-10. brid_data.csv

-  Comma seperated value file  containing demographic data for Bromus from moss removal experiment.

-11. moss_cover.csv

-  Comma seperated value file containing observational point intercept data on moss and plant cooccurence across the gradient.

 ### Built With